You are here

 The School is now using TutorTrac, an online tutor booking system.
 Through this system, students will log on and book time with tutors for tutoring.
 Use your Lifetime ID to log in.
 Students tutored in a group of two or more can pool their hours.
 Additional hours beyond the 20 allocated may be scheduled at the student's expense.
 For help with common tasks in TutorTrac, please review the How to for Tutees document.

 Students facing academic issues should meet with a member of the Office of Student Affairs or EMBA Student Affairs if they are in need of additional resources.
-Also, a master list of tutors is posted at the beginning of the semester and is updated regularly throughout the semester.

 In all other courses, students may ask the teaching assistant or professor to recommend others who have taken the course previously and done well.
 Students will then have to ask those recommended if they are interested in tutoring, and make arrangements regarding hours and the fee to be paid.